netsec-ethz/rains/man/zpub.md

   set to true, signature meta data is added to all assertions contained in a shard or zone.
 * `AddSigMetaDataToShards`: this option only has an effect when AddSignatureMetaData is true.
 If set to true, signature meta data is added to all shards contained the zone.
+* `AddSigMetaDataPshards`: this option only has an effect when AddSignatureMetaData is true.
+If set to true, signature meta data is added to all pshards contained the zone.
 * `SignatureAlgorithm`: this option only has an effect when AddSignatureMetaData is true.
 Defines which algorithm will be used for signing.
 Together with KeyPhase this uniquely defines which private key will be used.